One of The Most Visited Religious Places -Sabarimala Sree DharmaSastha Temple

 The main festival of the Saraimala temple is called ‘Makkaravilakku’, which is normally on January 14th (or 15th).
 Makkaravilakku is seeing ‘Makarajyothi’ on the faraway hills, opposite to the temple.

 Sabarimala Sri Dharma Sastha Temple is open during ‘Mandalapooja/ Makaravilakku season’ (and also for 6 days during each Malayalam calender month begging) which normally falls in between Mid November to Mid January every year.
-Sabarimala temple used to be closed for almost a week till a few years back, during the year end holidays time, i.e. during the last week of the December.
+Sabarimala temple used to be closed for almost a week until a few years back, during the year-end holiday time, i.e. during the last week of December.
 Now for the last few years, Sabarimala Sree DharmaSastha Temple is closed only for 3 days during the last week of December.

-The golden attire (called ‘Thanka Anki‘ in Malayalam) of Lord Aiyappan are kept at Aranmula Dewasam Board office, which is in front of the centuries old Aranmula Parthasarathy temple.
-Aranmula Parthasarathy temple is among one of the oldest (more than 800 year old) and most important Krishna temples in Kerala, on your way to Sabarimala from Chenganoor railway station.
+The golden attire (called ‘Thanka Anki‘ in Malayalam) of Lord Aiyappan is kept at Aranmula Dewasam Board office, which is in front of the centuries-old Aranmula Parthasarathy temple.
+Aranmula Parthasarathy Temple is among one of the oldest (more than 800 years old) and most important Krishna temples in Kerala, on your way to Sabarimala from the Chenganoor railway station.
 It is believed that Lord Aiyappan carried the tiger’s milk for his sick mother, as per his father’s request and landed here in Aranmula.
 Lord Aiyappan traveled from Sabrimala on a 6 bamboo tied ferry through the holy river Pamaba and landed at the back-side of the Aranmula Parthasarathy temple.
-“Aru” in many south Indian languages mean River and “mula” means Bamboo.
+“Aru” in many south Indian languages means River and “mula” means Bamboo.
 Thus Aranmula got its name.

 Aranmula is home Geo-indicated Aranmula metal mirror (‘Aranmula Kannadi‘ as is known locally), a special hand made mirror.
 Aranmula is famous for the Aranmula snake boat race , which is conducted during the Indian holidays of Onam Festival.